 AdvancedNotifications plugin provides support for the Advanced Notifications framework: a highly configurable, flexible and powerful notifications system.

 This plugin allows one to define a set of rules for handling different events and notifying user about them.
-AdvancedNotifications currently supports several notification methods: via system tray, via standard visual notifications and via sound notifications.
+AdvancedNotifications currently supports several notification methods: via system tray, via standard visual notifications, via sound notifications and by invoking an external command.
 It comes with a set of predefined rules suitable for typical user needs.

 AdvancedNotifications works by matching each event notification against a list of rules defined by the user (of course, there is a pretty sane default setup).
 The rules are matched from top to bottom.
 These rules contain a set of conditions that must be fulfilled for the rule to be triggered.